Softpanorama

 News See Also Recommended Links Reference Humor Etc

-ethtool works with almost all NICs and permit checking and setting NIC speed as well as to force a multiple-speed NIC (such as 10/100Mbps, 100/1000Mbps, or 10/100/1000Mbps NIC) to one fixed and non-negotiable speed.
-Some network applications, such as ftp, might fails to work properly if NIC auto-negotiate speed with switch/router.
-Try the following command on your machine to see the output.
+ethtool works with almost all NICs and permit checking and setting NIC parameters such as speed and dull-duplex, half-duplem mode.
+It also can set NIC speed (such as 10/100Mbps, 100/1000Mbps, or 10/100/1000Mbps NIC) to one fixed and non-negotiable speed.

 Settings for eth0: